Housing: Rethinking the space we need to live | DW | 18.01.2022

 The size of our homes is significant because generally the larger the space, the more building materials are needed for construction and the more energy is needed for heating and cooling.

-Rather than 47 square meters, Braune says 20-30 square meters might be more reasonable for the average person.
+Rather than 47 square meters, Braune said 20-30 square meters might be more reasonable for the average person.

 Germans have slightly more living space than the European average.
-That's about 8 times more than Nigerians.
+That's about eight times more than Nigerians.
 While people in the US claim almost twice as much living space as Europeans.

 Providing adequate housing for a growing global population while attempting to keep carbon emissions in check is going to be a mammoth challenge over the coming decades.
-According to the Global Alliance for Buildings and Construction, around half of the buildings projected to exist in 2060 haven't been built yet.
+Around half of the buildings projected to exist in 2060 haven't been built yet, according to the Global Alliance for Buildings and Construction.

 In the next 30 years, 2.5 billion more people are expected to flock to cities, mainly in Africa and Asia.

-One possibility to address the lack of city housing and space, she says, is sharing.
+One possibility to address the lack of city housing and space, she said, is sharing.

 Helen Jarvis, a professor of social geography engagement from the UK's University of Newcastle, has been researching cohousing setups in Australia, Britain and other countries.
 Cohousing is a type of community jointly owned and managed by multiple people or families.
 Individuals typically have their own private space, while also having access to common areas with shared facilities such as a laundry room, tool workshop or guest dining room.